Lorraine Oldrey – Corporation of the City of Adelaide

-- Tilia cordata – trial plantings in streets did not perform well, also exudes a secretion that is sticky onto adjoining surfaces
+- Tilia cordata – trial plantings in streets did not perform well, and also exudes a secretion that is sticky onto adjoining surfaces

 - Ulmus procera –

-- Pyrus spp, with exception of Pyrus ussuriensis, we are concerned that these trees have the potential to become prolific fruit setters
+- Pyrus spp, with the exception of Pyrus ussuriensis, we are concerned that these trees have the potential to become prolific fruit setters

 - Ginkgo biloba – these trees have performed extremely well provided they receive sufficient water in the first two summers, and residents resist the temptation to plant at their bases.
 However, are they all male – only time will tell.

-- Gleditsia spp –. performs well if planted at a larger size, if planted too small the weepy young growth is prone to vandalism, however these trees can set a prolific amount of seed which when dropped onto the footpath can be extremely slippery
+- Gleditsia spp –. performs well if planted at a larger size, if planted too small the weepy young growth is prone to vandalism, however, these trees can set a prolific amount of seed which when dropped onto the footpath can be extremely slippery

 - Sophora – performs well if planted at a larger size but also can set a prolific amount of seed which when dropped onto the footpath can be extremely slippery.
 We have also recently received complaints that the seeds/pods are staining carpets when carried in on shoes; and